Prescribing Practices and Management of Chronic Pain and Substance Abuse Disorder CME Course

 This activity has been approved for AMA PRA Category 1 Credits™

-This accredited continuing medical (CME) course on Prescribing Practices and Management of Chronic Pain and Substance Abuse Disorder is an intensive 2 ½ day live course designed for physicians, dentists, nurse practitioners, physician assistants, and other healthcare professionals in all medical specialties who need or wish to increase their clinical knowledge and ability to effectively and safely prescribe Scheduled Controlled Substances and other dangerous prescription medications while reducing the risk for abuse.
+This accredited Continuing Medical Course (CME) on Prescribing Practices and Management of Chronic Pain and Substance Abuse Disorder is an intensive 2 ½ day live CME Course designed for physicians, dentists, nurse practitioners, physician assistants, and other healthcare professionals in all medical specialties who need or wish to increase their clinical knowledge and ability to effectively and safely prescribe Scheduled Controlled Substances, Opioids, and other dangerous prescription medications while reducing the risk for abuse.

 - Scheduled CME Courses are held online via Zoom

 - Zoom Meetings will open at 8:00am Pacific Time